-Niall is employed by First State Investment Management (UK) Limited where he is a Partner in the Direct Infrastructure Investment business.
-Niall has extensive Infrastructure experience gained in senior industry roles across a variety of sectors, including utility companies, rail
+Niall is employed by First State Investment Management (UK) Limited where he is a Partner Direct Infrastructure in the Investment business.
+Niall has extensive Infrastructure experience gained in senior industry roles across a variety of sectors, including utility companies, rail and airports.
 Niall is also a director of several other Fund Investments across Europe.
 He has been a non-executive Director of Anglian Water Group plc since September 2008.
-He is a Fellow of the Institution of Civil Engineers and holds a Masters of Business Administration from the London Business School and an Institute of Directors Diploma in Company Directorship.
+He is a Fellow of the Institution of Civil Engineers holds а Masters of Business Administration from the London Business School and an Institute of Directors Diploma in Company Directorship.